Moaning Lisa (band)

-On tour, Moaning Lisa have supported the likes of Mitski, DZ Deathrays, Waax, Camp Cope, and Polish Club.
+On tour, Moaning Lisa have supported the likes of Mitski, Ride, Midnight Oil, DZ Deathrays, Waax, Camp Cope, and Polish Club.
 They have also performed at Spilt Milk and Yours and Owls, with upcoming performances at Splendour in the Grass and Stonefest.

 In 2021, the band signed with Farmer & the Owl and released "Something" in March 2021 and "Inadequacy" in June 2021.
 The band's debut album Something Like This But Not This was released on 8 October 2021.

 On September 13th, 2024, the band announced their forthcoming sophomore album fainter, will be released on November 22, 2024.